bcgov/ols-geocoder/understanding-match-scoring.md

 Address List Match Accuracy = number of addresses with a score of 90 or higher divided by the number of addresses in your address list

-The score of 90 is the minimum score of a good match.
+Ninety is the minimum score of a good match.

 Once you have measured the initial match accuracy, use the match precision and the list of faults in the geocoder output to analyse the misclassification rates with an eye on reducing the number of false negatives (e.g., Central Building 620 View St, Victoria, BC gets rejected because it is missing the front-gate delimiter ("--").
 For more detailed information on faults, see the [BC Address Geocoder Match Scoring Reference](https://github.com/bcgov/ols-geocoder/blob/gh-pages/faults.md).
 For examples of faulty addresses and their root causes, see [Understanding Batch Geocoder Output](https://www2.gov.bc.ca/assets/gov/data/geographic/location-services/geocoder/understanding_geocoder_results.pdf).